-Within the years, Selim Giray has actively participated as an adjudicator, clinician and conductor, where he conducted Regional and Honors Festivals in Kansas and Missouri.
-Furthermore, he judged Regional and All-State Music Festivals regularly, offered hundreds of high school orchestra clinics in Kansas, Missouri, and Oklahoma.
+Through the years, Selim Giray has actively participated as an adjudicator, clinician, and conductor, conducting Regional and Honors Festivals in Kansas and Missouri; regularly judging Regional and All-State Music Festivals; and offering hundreds of high school orchestra clinics in Kansas, Missouri, and Oklahoma.

-In August of 2015, Dr. Giray’s article, titled “Collé Action: An Alternative Perspective on Right-Hand Finger and Wrist Mobility,” co-authored with Dr. Jacob Dakon, appeared in the peer reviewed American String Teacher journal.
-Previous to that, Giray’s “To Tilt or Not to Tilt” appeared in the November 2013 issue, “Utilize Your Technical String Knowledge to Improve Your Conducting” appeared in the February 2012 issue of the same journal.
-Selim Giray has interviewed Eliot Chapo for The Strad (July 2010).
-Also, he recorded a CD, titled Turkish Music for Violin & Piano for ERMMedia (2010, distributed by Naxos).
+Dr. Giray has published a number of articles in the peer-reviewed journal, American String Teacher: “Collé Action: An Alternative Perspective on Right-Hand Finger and Wrist Mobility,” co-authored with Dr. Jacob Dakon (August 2015); “To Tilt or Not to Tilt” (November 2013); and “Utilize Your Technical String Knowledge to Improve Your Conducting” (February 2012).
+Selim Giray interviewed Eliot Chapo for The Strad (July 2010).
+His CD, titled Turkish Music for Violin & Piano for ERMMedia (2010), was distributed by Naxos.
 In addition, he recently edited Adnan Saygun’s violin concerto for the Peermusic Classical Europe.
 In 2003 Edwin Mellen Press published Dr. Giray’s treatise, titled A Biography of the Turkish Composer Ahmed Adnan Saygun and a Discussion of his Violin Works.
 The Ministry of Culture of Turkey published the same work in Turkish, with a preface by then Minister of Culture, İstemihan Talay.

-Through the years, Dr. Giray has recruited international students, including Paraguay, Romania, China, South Korea, and Turkey.
+Through the years, Dr. Giray has recruited international students, including students from Paraguay, Romania, China, South Korea, and Turkey.
 His students have won numerous competitions, including various Concerto-Aria and Chamber Music Competitions, The American Protégé International Competition (2015), and the American String Teachers Association Solo Competition, Kansas Chapter (2006).
-Selim Giray’s students have been accepted in graduate programs as the Yale University, Rice University, Stony Brook University, the University of Oklahoma, the University of Missouri‑Kansas City and The Florida State University with assistantships, and received the Fulbright Scholarship.
-Some are members of orchestras including the Youth Orchestra of the Americas, the Civic Orchestra of Chicago, the Kansas City Symphony, the Houston Symphony, the Detroit Symphony, and the Chicago Symphony.
+Selim Giray’s students have been accepted into graduate programs at Yale University, Rice University, Stony Brook University, the University of Oklahoma, the University of Missouri‑Kansas City, and Florida State University with assistantships, and have received the Fulbright Scholarship.
+Some are members of orchestras, including the Youth Orchestra of the Americas, the Civic Orchestra of Chicago, the Kansas City Symphony, the Houston Symphony, the Detroit Symphony, and the Chicago Symphony, and others are professors and leaders at universities in the US and abroad.
 Selim Giray performs on an exquisite violin made by master luthier Anton Krutz.

 [ LOU Symphony Orchestra webpage: https://symphony.olemiss.edu/ ]